TABLE OF CONTENTS

 11 Can I claim legal aid?

-Legal aid is granted to a person requesting it if:
+Legal aid is granted to the person requesting it if:

-- the person requesting legal aid is unable to pay the legal costs as a result of his or her financial situation or is able to pay them only in part or in instalments, and
+- the person requesting legal aid is unable to pay the procedural expenses due to his or her financial situation or is able to pay such expenses only in part or in instalments; and

-- there is sufficient reason to believe that the intended participation in the proceedings will be successful.
+- there is sufficient reason to believe that the intended proceedings will be successful.

-It is presumed that participation in proceedings will be successful if the grounds for the petition for which legal aid is requested are set out in a legally convincing manner and the petition is backed up by the facts.
-The importance of the case to the person requesting legal aid is also taken into consideration when assessing the chances of the person’s participation in the proceedings being successful.
+Participation in proceedings is presumed to be successful if the application for the filing of which legal aid is requested sets out the grounds in a legally convincing manner and the facts support this.
+The importance of the case to the person requesting legal aid is also taken into consideration when evaluating the success of the person’s participation in the proceedings.

 12 From which moment is my action officially considered to have been brought?
 Will the authorities give me some feedback on whether or not my case has been properly presented?